2019 European Parliament election in France: Abortive lists

 On 4 December 2018, amid the gilets jaunes protests, Jean-François Barnaba announced that he intended to prepare a list of gilets jaunes to contest the European elections in 2019.
 On 10 December, Hayk Shahinyan announced that he would also attempt to constitute a list.
 Christophe Chalençon, one of the leaders of the "free" gilets jaunes, also supported the ambition of presenting a list in the European elections.
 Shahinyan's association, Gilets Jaunes, le mouvement, was the best-organized group, with 85,000 euros and 14,000 members.

 On 23 January, the group announced in a press release that they would present a list called Ralliement d'initiative citoyenne (RIC, or Citizens' Initiative Rally, referencing the acronym of the proposed referendum desired by many gilets jaunes) led by Ingrid Levavasseur, a 31-year-old nurse assistant, and also revealed the first 10 names on the list, with the remaining spots open to applications.
 Shahinyan was chosen as campaign director.
 The announcement of a list provoked largely negative reactions among other gilets jaunes, many of whom were skeptical and considered them opportunists.
 Marc Doyer, eighth on the list, was revealed to have previously supported Macron, and withdrew from the list on 28 January.
 Shahinyan also stepped down as campaign director, citing doubts.
-On 31 January, Brigitte Lapeyronie, ex-UDI member and trade unionist, also announced that she would not stand as a candidate due to personal reasons.
+On 31 January, Brigitte Lapeyronie, ex-UDI member and trade unionist, also announced that she would not stand as a candidate for personal reasons.
 Barnaba, who hoped to lead his own list, also quit.
 On 13 February, Levavasseur announced that she would quit the RIC list, a week after a controversial meeting with Luigi Di Maio, and announced on RTL on 11 March that she would not attempt to present a list.
 Two others on the list, Côme Dunis and Ayouba Sow, confirmed their departure from the initiative on 26 February.
 Jérémy Clément said that he would be ready to be lead candidate for the list unless a "more legitimate" candidate emerged.
 On 5 April, Frédéric Mestdjian, spokesman for the RIC list, said that he expected to arrive at an alliance with "two or three" other lists of yellow vests within weeks, working with Lalanne's list.